ftrotter/OSE/README.md

 My Itch
 ------
 I (Fred Trotter) have had fairly extensive experience working with and evaluating Open Source Free/Libre licenses and I know a couple of ways that you can get "burned" by vanity licenses that are poorly written, mangled into proprietary licenses or otherwise abused.
-The article from Monty essentially recommends a "vanity license" in that it suggests that this licensing strategy be undertaken in a one-off manner.
-I have been burned by vanity licenses several times.
+One of the problems with vanity licenses is that it is impossible to programmatically ensure license compliance.

+Many community members have been burned by vanity licenses.
 Rather than have hundreds of slightly different ways to do "Open Source on a timer", I would prefer to have a formal, reliable license that is trusted community wide for delaying Open Source releases for fun and profit!!!

+In order to enable programatic compliance efforts, license files must be text-identical, and if you have a different date embedded in each licence file then you have to write code to ensure that the files have identical licensing requirements.
+The approach that we are taking here ensures that each file can be evaluated programmatically, with simple checksums most of the time.
+Only the date file should have changing data and then only the date itself should change.

 Features
 ------